hashicorp/terraform-plugin-docs/README.md

 For inspiration, you can look at the templates and output of the [`terraform-provider-random`](https://github.com/hashicorp/terraform-provider-random) and [`terraform-provider-tls`](https://github.com/hashicorp/terraform-provider-tls).
-And you can browser their respective docs on the Terraform Registry, [here](https://registry.terraform.io/providers/hashicorp/random/latest/docs) and [here](https://registry.terraform.io/providers/hashicorp/tls/latest/docs).
+You can browse their respective docs on the Terraform Registry, [here](https://registry.terraform.io/providers/hashicorp/random/latest/docs) and [here](https://registry.terraform.io/providers/hashicorp/tls/latest/docs).